-Fire Door Threshold Seal Requirements (UK)
+Fire Door Threshold Seal Requirements (UK) – When Drop-Down Seals Are Needed

 When are threshold seals typically required?

-- whether smoke control is required
+- smoke control is required

-- the bottom gap is considered excessive
+- the threshold gap is larger than expected

-- the door protects a key escape route
+- the door protects an escape route

 - the door serves sleeping accommodation